Where Was The Largest Algae Bloom Ever Recorded?

 Lake Superior

 Lake Superior is the deepest and most northern of the Great Lakes.
 It was once thought to be immune to algal blooms.
 The reason?
 A lack of nutrient runoff from the surroundings and cold temperatures all year round.
 Superior, however, is one of the fastest-warming lakes in the world.
-In 2012, the lake experienced its first documented cyanobacteria bloom, shocking the US and Canada.
+In 2012, the lake experienced its first documented cyanobacteria bloom.
+This marked the beginning of recurring harmful blooms in Lake Superior and shocking the US and Canada.
 Since then, harmful blooms have recurred, but the worst came to surface in 2018, when a large bloom stretched approximately 50 miles from east of Superior to the Apostle Islands on the lake’s southern shore.
 Following the event, a review concluded that the severe blooms followed heavy flooding and occurred during summer.

-Although smaller, algae blooms continued to appear in 2021 as well, encouraging state officials and researchers to increase their monitoring capacities.
+Although smaller, algae blooms continued to appear in 2021 as well.
+This encouraged state officials and researchers to increase their monitoring capacities.
 Lakes Michigan, Huron, and Ontario also suffer from harmful blooms on a regular basis.
 In the years when algae blooms occurred on Superior, climate change, with warmer temperatures and heavy rainfalls, encouraged algae to grow in excess.
 Poor environmental monitoring is also a major culprit.

 Florida’s Devastating Red Tides

 Red tide is a phenomenon in which HABs occur in coastal waters.
-The first recorded accounts of red tide (Karenia Brevis) in Florida’s Gulf Coast date back to the 16th century, when Spanish explorers heard tales of toxic red waters killing fish and birds.
+The first recorded accounts of red tide (Karenia Brevis) in Florida’s Gulf Coast date back to the 16th century.
+This is when the Spanish explorers heard tales of toxic red waters killing fish and birds.
+These toxic events are caused by algal toxins produced by certain species of algae.

 Algae blooms on Florida’s Gulf Coast